Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Probe the density of dark matter

 Since we will use all the events in the observation to verify if there exist violation of \ac{GR}, we need to consider astronomical models to simulate the observation data.
 We consider three different models \cite{Barausse:2012fy,Sesana:2014bea,Antonini:2015sza,Klein:2015hvg}in our work, two heavy-seed models ``Q3\underline{~}d'' and ``Q3\underline{~}nod'', and a light-seed model ``popIII''.
-Each model has 1000 mock catalogues for a five year observation with TianQin\cite{Wang:2019ryf}, and the total events number are 18112, 271444, and 56618, respectively.
-We only consider the events that beyond the \ac{SNR} threshold.
+Each model has 1000 mock catalogues for a five-year observation with TianQin\cite{Wang:2019ryf}, and the total events number are 18112, 271444, and 56618, respectively.
+We only consider the events with \ac{SNR} larger than $8$.
 According to these catalogues, we can get $(z,m_1,m_2,\chi_1,\chi_2,\iota)$ of the sources, then we can calculate $\delta\rho_0$ for each source.
-We use $\gamma=\frac{3}{2}$ in this calculation, and the results are shown in \figref{emq3d}, \figref{emq3nod}, and \figref{emp3}.
-We labeled each events with the $\mc{M}_c$ and $\eta$, and the \ac{PE} accuracy is shown with different colors.
+We use $\gamma=\frac{3}{2}, N=10^6$ in this calculation, and the results are shown in \figref{emq3d}, \figref{emq3nod}, and \figref{emp3}.
+We labeled each events with the $\mc{M}_c$ and $\eta$, and the \ac{PE} precision is shown in different colors.
 We also plot the distribution of $\delta\rho_0$ in \figref{drhmxdb}.
-The popIII model is shown to have a better precession on probing the density of the spike, and this is due to the fact that the events in this model may have smaller $\eta$.
+The popIII model is shown to have a better precision on probing the density of the spike, and this is due to the fact that the events in this model may have smaller $\eta$.

+We can find that for each model, there will always exist many events with the \ac{PE} precision for $\delta \rho_0$ is less than $4.14\times10^{-18}\text{kg}/\text{m}^3$.
+This result implies that we can confirm the existence of \ac{DM} spike with the observation of \acp{MBHB}.
+On the other hand, if we don't consider the possibility of the existence of \ac{DM} spike, the observable correction on the phase of the signal may cause biased result when testing \ac{GR}.